genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

     mat[1:positives,1:(n/2)] <- mat[1:positives,1:(n/2)]+delta
     ```
 A>
 A>    Note that the null hypothesis is true for 8793-100=8693 genes.
 Run this experiment 1,000 times with a Monte Carlo simulation.
 For each instance compute p-values using a t-test and  keep track of the number of false positives and false negatives.
 Compute the false positive rate and false negative rates if we use Bonferroni, q-values from `p.adjust`, and q-values from `qvalue` function.
-Set the seed to 1 for each simulations.
+Set the seed to 1 for all three simulations.
 What is the false positive rate for Bonferroni?
-A>
 A>
 A>
 A>14.
 What are the false negative rates for Bonferroni?